78. Smooth Move

 A friend from my past appeared unexpectedly, needing a place to stay while he saved up rent money.
 We let him live in our spare room in exchange for painting and repair work.
 The dreaded talk with our daughter and some friends, about moving farther away, went so well they rolled up their sleeves and helped us pack and clean!
 A woman who Linda had known since high school stepped up to be our real estate agent.
 She bought and installed new window blinds and staged the home, assuring us it was going to sell.

-We listed in April, and I was repeating a “positive outcome” mantra round the clock, and hoping to avoid the too-quick-sale scenario!
+We listed in April, and I was repeating a “positive outcome” mantra round the clock, especially hoping to avoid the too-quick-sale scenario!

 But in fact, on day one, the For Sale sign hadn’t even been planted on our lot before a family came to view the house.
 I was in my overalls touching up the paint on the garage door when they and their agent drove up.
 From England, the folks were on a tight timeframe to find a home and secure jobs.
 They had researched our exact neighborhood because they were looking for the best school for their daughter.
 Their #1 choice in all the land was Carl Sandburg Elementary.
 It was ¼ mile around the corner and I assured them we were within its district.
 They hadn’t even entered the house, but I think at that point I already had them.